 Re/Dress are already listed on my Shopping Resources page, but deserve another mention because they do such excellent stuff, and have some very Modcloth-esque stuff.
 The owner, Rachel, does such an incredible and intentional job of representation, and their stock (both second hand and new) is all vetted by her, and totally cute AF.
 Also, they are stocking Retrolicious (and possibly other Modcloth suppliers – soon) and have a masculine and butch section.
 Fuck yeah.

 These folks emailed me to be included on this list, and in the end I decided I would add them for a couple of reasons.
 1. Super cute geek-girl prints.
 2. Women owned and run (they both used to work at ThinkGeek) 3.
 They go up to a 4X with a 53” bust.
 4. They don’t have a “plus size” section because they make all their dresses up to a 4X.
 Heck yes.
 That kind of thinking deserves acknowledgement.
+Edit: after this article went live, they very kindly sent me one of their dresses to say thanks and it’s on very high rotation in my wardrobe!
+See here.

 Cherry Velvet are a Canadian vintage-esque clothing company that stock straight and plus sizes up to a 4XL.
 They have cute prints and some lovely, detailed pieces.